 - Increase in Positive Social and Community Norms

-The Strategic Prevention Framework (SPF), on which APP is based, has become one of SAMSHA’s most promoted initiatives, even finding its way beyond the walls of SAMSHA into other federal agencies.
+The Strategic Prevention Framework (SPF), on which ASAPP is based, has become one of SAMSHA’s most promoted initiatives, even finding its way beyond the walls of SAMSHA into other federal agencies.
 In the fall of 2010, the Georgia Department of Behavioral Health and Developmental Disabilities made a landmark decision to incorporate SAMSHA’s Strategic Prevention Framework into the prevention block grant.
-Initially established as a tobacco prevention initiative, APP refocused efforts to alcohol prevention in 2011.
+Initially established as a tobacco prevention initiative, ASAPP refocused efforts to alcohol prevention in 2011.
+In 2017, DBHDD extended prevention efforts to include other substances.

-As an initiative of Twin Cedars, APP is a member of Council on Accreditation.
+As an initiative of Twin Cedars, ASAPP is a member of Council on Accreditation.

-While APP does not serve individual clients, if you would like to host schedule an educational opportunity, or join our community work group, contact Veronica Dowell at 706-616-2144.
+If you would like to schedule an educational opportunity, or join our community work group, contact Andy Carpenter at 513-507-1191.

 Magnolia Second Chance Home